theAIGuysCode/yolov4-custom-functions/README.md

 Each letter or number is then just appended together into a string and at the end you get the full license plate that is recognized!
 BOOM!

 ### Running License Plate Recognition on Video
 Running the license plate recognition straight on video at the same time that YOLOv4 object detections causes a few issues.
-Tesseract OCR is fairly expensive in terms of time complexity and slows down the processing of the video to a snails pace.
+Tesseract OCR is fairly expensive in terms of time complexity and slows down the processing of the video to a snail's pace.
 It can still be accomplished by adding the `--plate` command line flag to any detect_video.py commands.

 However, I believe the best route to go is to run video detections without the plate flag and instead run them with `--crop` flag which crops the objects found on screen and saves them as new images.
 [See how it works here](#crop) Once the video is done processing at a higher FPS all the license plate images will be cropped and saved within [detections/crop](https://github.com/theAIGuysCode/yolov4-custom-functions/blob/master/detections/crop/) folder.
 I have added an easy script within the repository called [license_plate_recognizer.py](https://github.com/theAIGuysCode/yolov4-custom-functions/blob/master/license_plate_recognizer.py) that you can run in order to recognize license plates.
 Plus this allows you to easily customize the script to further enhance any recognitions.
 I will be working on linking this functionality automatically in future commits to the repository.